 - a box for inspiration where you can write a quote or what ever inspires you that week

-– a box for dailies – the things you want to do and track daily or multiple times a week.
-It’s like mini habit tracker.
+- a box for dailies – the things you want to do and track daily or multiple times a week.
+It’s like a mini habit tracker.

 It’s important to take a little time to really think which things matter and need to be done.
 As well as take an honest look of the things that you can postpone or even add to your not-to-do list.
 And a little inspiration and small rewards can help you boost your motivation.

 This weekly list can come handy if you want to get more productive.

 You can print as many of these weekly planner templates as you need.
 You can use them as-is (I have one on a clip board on my desk).
 Or you can add it to your letter size planner or binder or resize it to fit any planner or bullet journal.

 I hope these printables will simplify your life and help you be extra productive!